martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   Names.
 See {{LDAP-DN, Section 2}}.

 source domain:
-: The fully qualified DNS domain name that a client expects an application service to present in the certificate (e.g., `www.example.com`), typically input by a human user, configured into a client, or provided by reference such as in a hyperlink.
+: The fully qualified DNS domain name that a client expects an application service to present in the certificate.
+This is typically input by a human user, configured into a client, or provided by reference such as URL.
 The combination of a source domain and, optionally, an application service type enables a client to construct one or more reference identifiers.

 subjectAltName entry:
 : An identifier placed in a subjectAltName extension.